Photography Life

 Resale Value

 So if resale value on Apple products is better, doesn’t that make them a better choice for long-term investment?
 Isn’t it worth paying the price premium upfront?
-Well, if you are the type who does not mind selling computer gear before upgrades, then it would probably be a true statement.
-However, most of us often end up either keeping computers until they fail and have no resale value, or pass them on to our family members, friends or various donations.
-As appealing the resale value argument might be, unless you have previously done it and you know that you will be doing it in the future, I would not consider it to be a valid argument.
+Well, if you are the type who does not mind selling computer gear before upgrades, then yes, it is worth it.
+If you are the type to keep computers until they fail and have no resale value, then not really.

 Photoshop and Lightroom Performance

-In short, there is not much difference in performance when running applications like Photoshop and Lightroom on both Mac OS and Windows operating systems.
+In short, the operating system itself does not impact performance when running applications like Photoshop and Lightroom on both Mac OS and Windows operating systems.

 This one is a tie.